FACTBOX-Main opposition candidates in Ecuador's presidential race

 LUCIO GUTIERREZ

-A former army major who took part in a coup that overthrew Jamil Mahuad in 2000, Gutierrez was elected president in 2002 but three years later fled to Brazil for asylum after being forced from office amid social unrest.
+A former army major who took part in a coup that overthrew Jamil Mahuad in 2000, Gutierrez was elected president in 2002 but was deposed three years later amid social unrest.

 He is a populist who has offered to lower traffic fines to win support from taxi drivers.